Sun Moon Lake Itinerary: How to Plan an Unforgettable Visit

 Overnight Itinerary: Day 2

 For early risers, start your day with a morning hike to see the sunrise over the lake.
-From your hotel in Shuishe, follow this narrow scooter road up Mount Maolan.
+From your hotel in Shuishe, follow this narrow scooter road up to a weather station on Mount Maolan.

-It will take you about one hour to reach the peak here, but you can enjoy epic sunrise and lake views even from halfway up (weather conditions permitting!).
+It will take you about one hour to reach the peak here, where you can enjoy a nice sunrise and lake view (weather conditions permitting – when I went, I saw nothing!)
 There are also some tea farms along the way.
-Note: the trail was damaged by a typhoon in 2024 – as of late 2024, there’s a sign saying it’s still closed, but you can easily walk around it the trail is actually fine.

-If you’ve got a scooter or car, you can drive to another famous viewpoint, Jinlongshan, where it’s possible to see sea of clouds at sunrise – but you won’t see the lake from there.
+If you’ve rented a scooter or car, you can drive to another famous viewpoint, Jinlongshan, where it’s possible to see sea of clouds at sunrise – but you won’t see the lake from this one.

-Back in Shuishe, treat yourself to a coffee at Starbucks, which has an undeniably good lake view from its patio.
+Back in Shuishe, treat yourself to a coffee at Starbucks, which has an undeniably good lake view from its patio (read about other beautiful Starbucks branches across Taiwan).

 Your following plans will depend on how much you achieved the day before.
 If you followed my “early start” itinerary above, it means you already explored much of the lake, but didn’t do any cycling yet.